 - All adult volunteers in RYLA and Rotaract must be properly vetted.
-Volunteers who have continued contact with youth as defined in the 6630 Policy: - a) Volunteers must complete a Youth Volunteer Application provided by the District. - b) Volunteers must undergo a background check.
+Volunteers who have Unsupervised access to a child/children with youth as defined in the 6630 Policy: - a) Volunteers must complete a Youth Volunteer Application provided by the District. - b) Volunteers must undergo a background check.
 To find out how this is done, contact the District YPO. - c) Volunteers must be interviewed, as designated by the District Governor. - d) Volunteers must provide a list of personal references, as indicated on the application. (three is the preferred number and they should not be members of the applicant's family and not more than one should be a Rotarian) - e) The Club YPO and District YPO will administer the above.